Where are Blended & Personalized Learning Heading?

 We need a chance to convene, in person, to synthesize what's working for what students in which circumstances, validate frameworks that are having an impact, and learn from each other’s failures.

-The Blended & Personalized Learning Conference will be the first national convening dedicated to authentically exploring what’s working & what isn’t across blended and personalized learning in k-12.
+This event will be the first national convening dedicated to authentically exploring what’s working & what isn’t across blended and personalized learning in k-12.

-Is an invite only conversation between leaders, practitioners & researchers to design processes for tackling our complex k-12 problems…asking each other the question, "How can tech best extend the power of humans?"
+Take part in an invite only conversation between leaders, practitioners & researchers to design processes for tackling our complex k-12 problems…asking each other the question, "How can tech best extend the power of humans?"

-Is a sharing out of the best implementation success stories from across the country.
+Participate in a sharing out of the best implementation success stories from across the country.
 District leaders, building leaders, classroom leaders, and student leaders all sharing what’s working for them and how they got to where they are today.